We’ve sussed out some of the best monster games like Pokemon for those looking to take the creature rearing, training and battling to new shores.

 4. Nexomon: Extinction

-With more than 300 Nexomon to capture and tame, this candidate is one of the best fits if you’re looking for Pokemon like games.
+With more than 300 Nexomon to capture and tame, this candidate is one of the best fits if you’re looking for games like Pokemon.
 It does have an evolve mechanic where you can get stronger, more powerful creatures.
 However, it does not feature something like the “gym” mechanic.
 Instead, you must join a guild and attempt to gain a higher standing in the order.

 Developer VEWO Interactive throws you into a fantasy realm staring at a mass extinction while the mighty Tyrant monsters fight against humans.
 But all is not lost.
 You step in as the hero, joining the Tamer’s Guild, to restore balance, order and harmony.